-Data Privacy in Sales & Marketing
+Data Privacy and Security in Sales & Marketing

 Before we delve into data privacy risks for sales and marketing teams, we need to dig into some background on the history of web browsers and the internet.